StavrosChatzipavlidis/Flask-based-RESTful-Riot-API-Wrapper/README.md

 if __name__ == "__main__":
     app.run(debug=True, use_reloader=False)
-"""This block of code ensures that the Flask application runs when the script is executed directly, with debugging enabled for development purposes."""
+#This block of code ensures that the Flask application runs when the script is executed directly, with debugging enabled for development purposes.
 ```